google-deepmind/sonnet/README.md

 The DeepMind Research Engineering team is considering future additions to the `Module` API which remedy this, without requiring extra effort from module implementors.

+### Q: How do I serialize Sonnet module instances?

+A: We do not support serializing module instances, via pickle or any other method.
+Modules contain inherently non-serializable artifacts, such as references to `Variable`s and `Graph`s.
+To save a model, you should instead serialize the configuration information which will allow you to regenerate the Graph, such as the name and constructor parameters of some top level module.
+This avoids any complications with adding new members to modules, and then having to deal with old serialized instances where those members don't exist.